How to dispose of a Christmas tree

 When does my city pick up Christmas trees?

-Most U.S. cities run tree collection for ~2-3 weeks starting the first regular trash day after Christmas.
-Exact dates vary — many cities post the calendar in mid-December.
+Most U.S. cities run tree collection for 2-3 weeks starting the first regular trash day after Christmas.
+Exact dates vary, and many cities post the calendar in mid-December.
 Some cities go through the entire month of January.
-Check your city's sanitation page or ClearPath /check with your ZIP.
+Check your city's sanitation page, or use ClearPath /check with your ZIP.

 What do I do if I miss the curbside window?

-Most county compost / yard-waste sites accept trees year-round as drop-off.
+Most county compost and yard-waste sites accept trees year-round as drop-off.
 Drive your tree to the nearest site.
-Some cities also extend pickup by a week or two on request — call your city's public-works line.
+Some cities also extend pickup by a week or two on request.
+Call your city's public-works line.

 Can I cut up my Christmas tree and put it in yard waste?

 Yes, in cities that allow yard waste in compostable bags.
-Cut into pieces small enough to fit (usually under 3 feet).
-Some cities don't accept tree trunks in regular yard waste (too dense for their composting equipment) — check the rules.
+Cut it into pieces small enough to fit (usually under 3 feet).
+Some cities do not accept tree trunks in regular yard waste because the trunks are too dense for their composting equipment.
+Check the rules.

 What about flocked trees (sprayed snow)?

-Flocked trees often can't be composted — the flocking material clogs mulching equipment.
+Flocked trees often cannot be composted because the flocking material clogs mulching equipment.
 Most cities send flocked trees to landfill instead.
-Check your city's rules; some accept them in regular bulk pickup but not curbside tree collection.
+Check your city's rules.
+Some accept them in regular bulk pickup but not in curbside tree collection.

 How do I dispose of artificial Christmas trees?

-Working artificial trees can be donated to Goodwill, Salvation Army, or Habitat ReStore — best chance of acceptance in the off-season (Jan-Oct).
-Broken artificial trees go in regular trash; large trees may require bulk-pickup scheduling.
-Artificial trees aren't recyclable (mixed plastic + metal).
+Working artificial trees can be donated to Goodwill, Salvation Army, or Habitat ReStore.
+The best chance of acceptance is in the off-season (January through October).
+Broken artificial trees go in regular trash.
+Large trees may require bulk-pickup scheduling.
+Artificial trees are not recyclable (mixed plastic and metal).

 Do I need to remove the stand?

 Yes, always.
-Tree stands are typically plastic or metal — they jam composting equipment.
+Tree stands are typically plastic or metal, and they jam composting equipment.
 Also remove all lights, ornaments, garland, tinsel, and the tree skirt.
 Some cities reject trees with even a single ornament left on.

 Find your local tree collection

-ClearPath returns your specific January pickup schedule + year-round drop-off sites.
+We give you the specific January pickup schedule and the year-round drop-off sites.

 Look up your county →